hkellaway/HNKGooglePlacesAutocomplete/README.md

 HNKGooglePlacesAutocomplete is an Objective-C wrapper for the Google Places Autocomplete API.
 It encapsulates the same core functionality as [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) - autocomplete suggestions and Google Place-to-CLPlacemark translation - with the intention of modernizing the approach.

-Improvements include:
-- Modern, vetted pods utilized (AFNetworking, Mantle)
-- Code is well-tested using Kiwi
-- Documentation is thorough
-- Designed for reusability and dissemination with CocoaPods

 ## Communication

 - If you **have found a bug**, _and can provide steps to reliably reproduce it_, [open an issue](https://github.com/hkellaway/HNKGooglePlacesAutocomplete/issues/new).